phillywhitty/health-and-safety/README.md

 - The photos used on the home and sign up page are from Canva
 - The images used for the gallery page were also taken from Canva
+- The link for canva is here https://www.canva.com/